kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

 and they were willing to perform the action without any verification, even though you wrote them from a different email address from the one you had registered with
-- You could modify the price of the ticket by changing the value of the price field on the checkout page which shows that there was no server-side validation of the price
+- You could modify the price of the ticket by changing the value of the price field on the checkout page which shows that there the price wasn't validated properly on the server-side
 ![A monthly Budapest-pass bought by 50 HUF instead of 9 500 HUF (roughly 30 EUR)][bkk-ticket]
 - You can fake the digital ticket so that you can easily pass the validation at the controllers because very few of them have QR code readers.